NessieCircuits/Riotee_SDK/examples/blinky/README.md

 # Blinky Example

 Switches on the built-in LED when the capacitor is fully charged.
-Switches off the LED in the `turnoff_callback()` that is called when the capacitor voltage gets critically low.
+Switches off the LED in the `suspend_callback()` that is called when the capacitor voltage gets critically low.

 Run the example and observe how the blinking pattern changes with changes in the energy availability, for example, when moving around a solar powered device.